sei-international/LEAPMacro.jl/docs/src/variables.md

 # [Variables](@id variables)
 The Macro model contains three types of variables:
   * The [goal program variables](@ref lgp-vars) are solved in each time step (equal to one year) using a [linear goal program](@ref lgp).
-  * The [dynamic parameters](@ref dynamic-param-vars) appear as parameters the goal program, but are updated between runs.
+  * The [dynamic parameters](@ref dynamic-param-vars) appear as parameters in the goal program, but are updated between runs.
 They are shown with an overline to make them easier to identify in the equations.
-  * As the dynamic parameters are calculated, additional [intermediate variables](@ref intermed-vars) are introduced to simplify the equations.
+  * As the dynamic parameters are calculated, [intermediate variables](@ref intermed-vars) are introduced to simplify the equations and for reporting purposes.
-In addition to model variables, there are [exogenous parameters](@ref exog-param-vars), which might or might not change over time.
-They are shown with an underline to make them easier to identify in the equations.
+In addition to model variables, there are [exogenous parameters](@ref exog-param-vars), some of which are [optional](@ref optional-exog-param-vars).
+Exogenous parameters are shown with an underline to make them easier to identify in the equations.
 Some "exogenous" parameters, such as the target profit rate ``\underline{r}^*``, are in fact calculated from a combination of initial values and exogenous parameters, but are then held fixed.

-Variables and parameters are labeled with the following dimensions:
+Variables and parameters may be labeled by sector, by product, or both:

 | Symbol       | Definition                                          |
 |:-------------|:----------------------------------------------------|